juanpc2018/Linux-install/README.md

 KDE is the most popular Desktop, Gnome, Cinnamon "a fork of Gnome", MATE, Xfce, etc... </br>
 different Distros come with different Desktops pre-installed. </br>
-Linux allows to instal other if desired, like for example: </br>
+Linux allows to instal other if desired, for example: </br>
 [MaXX](https://docs.maxxinteractive.com/) based on the sgi [IRIX](https://en.wikipedia.org/wiki/IRIX) OS, but requires NVIDIA GPU. </br>

 there are other configuration differences, like the size of the Virtual memory, SWAP file, etc... </br>